TMS is a Non-Medication Treatment for Depression

 TMS has been proven effective in over 30 clinical trials with 2,000 patients.
 People treated with TMS were 2-4 times more likely to achieve remission from depression symptoms, compared to people treated with antidepressants alone1.

 62.5% of people treated with TMS who experienced relief continued to show improvement after one year2.
-See more studies on the effectiveness of TMS.
+See more studies on TMS, and learn more about TMS therapy success rates here.

 How Does Transcranial Magnetic Stimulation (TMS) Work?